lightningdevkit/lightningdevkit.org/docs/probing.md

 Probing best practices are discussed in more detail in  [**Best Practices**](#best-practices), however, for now, it's sufficient to note that LDK will update its view of the graph each time real and test payments either succeed or fail.
 Successes and failures are communicated to our LDK node via the [ScoreUpdate](https://docs.rs/lightning/latest/lightning/routing/scoring/trait.ScoreUpdate.html) trait.
 These successes and failures serve as historical data points and influence our node's current estimate of available liquidity for each channel.

 Given that the Lightning Network graph is constantly changing as payments flow throughout the ecosystem, our LDK node must account for the passage of time and assume that channel balances will change even if our node has not probed or otherwise interacted with a channel in a while.
 To accomplish this, LDK provides ```ProbabilisticScoringDecayParameters```.
 These parameters configure how each channel’s available liquidity estimates are updated over time.
 For example, one ```ProbabilisticScoringDecayParameters```configuration is ```liquidity_offset_half_life```.
 This configuration determines how frequently a channel's upper bound and lower bound available liquidity estimations are updated.
 For example, after the set time passes (default 6 hours), the channel’s lower bound estimate is cut in half, and the upper bound moves halfway to the channel’s total capacity.
 For example, if a channel has a 1 million sat capacity, and our node currently estimates its lower bound to be 200,000 sats and an upper bound to be 600,000 sats, then, after ```liquidity_offset_half_life```, it will be updated to 100,000 sats and 800,000 sats.
-While the ```ProbabilisticScoringDecayParameters``` can be customized, default parameters are provided.
-You can read more about the ```ProbabilisticScoringDecayParameters``` [here](https://docs.rs/lightning/latest/lightning/routing/scoring/struct.ProbabilisticScoringDecayParameters.html).
+The ```ProbabilisticScoringDecayParameters``` can be customized, but default settings are also available.
+For more details, please see the ```ProbabilisticScoringDecayParameters``` [docs](https://docs.rs/lightning/latest/lightning/routing/scoring/struct.ProbabilisticScoringDecayParameters.html).

 ### Finding the Optimal Path
 The ```ProbabilisticScorer``` assists in finding the optimal path by providing our node with a perspective of the Lightning Network graph and the estimated available liquidity for each channel.
 To assist in finding the optimal payment route, LDK provides ```ProbabilisticScoringFeeParameters```.
 These fee parameters impact how our node optimizes its routing decisions.
 Broadly speaking, ```ProbabilisticScoringFeeParameters``` contains various parameters that help select paths with desirable properties (ex: fewer hops, reliable, private, low fees, etc.).
 For example, one setting is ```liquidity_penalty_amount_multiplier_msat```.
-This configuration defines a multiplier that is used in conjunction with the total amount flowing over the given channel and our node's estimated probability of successfully routing the payment through the channel.
+This configuration defines a multiplier that is used in conjunction with the payment amount flowing over the given channel and our node's estimated probability of successfully routing the total amount (i.e., the payment and any inflight HTLCs) through the channel.
 This configuration will give a larger penalty to channels that have a low probability of success, and that penalty will grow larger as the payment amount increases.

 Similar to the ```ProbabilisticScoringDecayParameters```, ```ProbabilisticScoringFeeParameters``` parameters are customizable, but defaults are provided.
-You can read more about the ```ProbabilisticScoringFeeParameters``` [here](https://docs.rs/lightning/latest/lightning/routing/scoring/struct.ProbabilisticScoringFeeParameters.html).
+For more information, please visit the ```ProbabilisticScoringFeeParameters``` [docs](https://docs.rs/lightning/latest/lightning/routing/scoring/struct.ProbabilisticScoringFeeParameters.html).

 ## The ```ProbabilisticScorer```

 As discussed earlier, the ```ProbabilisticScorer``` (seen below) is responsible for maintaining and updating our node's estimates of available channel liquidity.

 A ```ProbabilisticScorer``` has the following fields:
 - ```decay_params```: This field holds the decay parameters (```ProbabilisticScoringDecayParameters```) for the scorer.
 As mentioned above, these are customizable, but LDK also provides defaults.
-You can learn more about them [here](https://docs.rs/lightning/latest/lightning/routing/scoring/struct.ProbabilisticScoringDecayParameters.html).
+You can read more about them in the [docs](https://docs.rs/lightning/latest/lightning/routing/scoring/struct.ProbabilisticScoringDecayParameters.html).
 - ```network_graph```: This field holds a reference to the network graph.
 - ```logger```: This field holds a reference to the logger.
-- ```channel_liquidities```: This field holds a ```HashMap```, which maps **short channel IDs** to ```ChannelLiquidity``` objects.
-These objects include liquidity estimates, historical data for the respective channels, and timestamps indicating when the liquidity estimates were last updated.

 Once implemented, the ```ProbabilisticScorer```, along with its parameters (```ProbabilisticScoringDecayParameters``` and ```ProbabilisticScoringFeeParameters```), becomes the backbone of path-finding in LDK.
 The next section will describe best practices for implementing, training, and serving the ```ProbabilisticScorer``` within your application.